cloudmesh/cloudmesh-volume/README-source.md

     when detaching a disk.
 If the instance is running when the detach function is called, the function will stop the instance and then restart the instance after detaching the disk.

+    Required Parameters:
+        name (string): name of volume to dettach

     Required Parameters for API function:
       project: project ID for the project in which the instance is located